felixd/golang-mcedit/README.md

-# golang-mcedit
-Go Lang Syntax Highlight File for Mcedit
+# The Go Programming Language Syntax Highligh for MCedit